l122/file-cabinet-task/README.md

 The above command would start the application with custom data validation rules and save all the data to a file in the build folder.

-# How to generate sample records
-1) Go to the *file-cabinet-task\FileCabinetGenerator\bin\Debug\net7.0* folder.
-2) Open a command prompt in this folder.
-3) Type 'FileCabinetGenerator.exe args', where args should be the following:
+# Generator arguments
+The generator must include all of the argument below in any order:
 - Output file type options: -t | --output-type= csv | xml
 - Name of output file: -o | --output=
 - Records amount: -a | --records-amount=
 - Starting record id: -i | --start-id=
+- Validation rules options: -v | --validation-rules= default | custom

-Example: FileCabinetGenerator.exe -t csv -o data.csv -a 1000 -i 1
+Example: FileCabinetGenerator.exe -t csv -o data.csv -a 1000 -i 1 -v default

-This would generate data.csv file with 1000 records starting with id = 1.
+This would generate data.csv file with 1000 records starting with id = 1 with default validation rules.
 This generated file could be used for importing data in File Cabinet App.